kubevirt/community/design-proposals/network-vhostuser-binding-plugin/network-vhostuser-binding-plugin.md

 - check the vhostuser sockets are created in the expected directory of virt-launcher pod
 - check the vhostuser sockets are available to the dataplane pod
 - check the VM is running
+- check VM network connectivity
+- live migrate the VM
+- check the VM is migrated and is running
+- check VM network connectivity

 # Implementation Phases
 1. First implementation of the `network-vhostuser-binding` done
-2. Implement vhostuser device plugin
+2. Implement vhostuser device plugin done
 3. Upstream `network-vhostuser-binding`